 In 2002 the McHenry County Historical Society adapted a 1983 Thomas-Built school bus into a mobile local history museum.
 "The James," named after McHenry business man Jim Tonyan, who funded the bus purchase, has been used to bring exhibits of local interest to the public at libraries, community events and schools.

-Currently, the historical society is seeking an individual with a Class C license interested in driving "The James."
+Currently, the historical society is seeking an individual or two with a Class C license interested in driving "The James."
 Most of the 10 to 15 scheduled events each year are on Saturdays or Sundays during the warmer months.
 "The James" does have a stick shift.

 - People Skills